-High School Priority
+High School Priority:

-- The LEA may prioritize high schools with 50% or more poverty. - High schools with 75% or more poverty are still given priority (as will the other schools with 75% or more), but high schools between 50% and 74% are given priority over all other schools.
+- The LEA may prioritize high schools with 50% or more poverty. - High schools with 75% or more poverty must still be given priority, but high schools between 50% and 74% are given priority over all other schools.